‘An absolute lie’: CPAC tangles with Sacha Baron Cohen over fake Klansman claim

 “This could have led to somebody getting shot,” Mr. Walters said.
 “People were pissed off enough that they were ready to march down to the Gaylord and start kicking ass, because it’s the Klan.
 And I don’t blame them.”

 This year’s CPAC event is scheduled for Feb.
-25-28 at the Hyatt Regency Orlando in Florida, the first time the conference launched in 1974 has been held outside the Beltway.
+25-28 at the Hyatt Regency Orlando in Florida, the first time the conference launched in 1974 has been held outside the Washington, D.C., metro area.

 Sign up for Daily Newsletters